wifinigel/wiperf/docs/README_WLANPi_Config.md

-# Wiperf - Configuration on the WLANPi
+# Wiperf - Configuration on the WLAN Pi

-This instruction paper assumes you are running Wiperf on a WLANPi on an image verison of v1.9 or later (which has Wiperf installed and available as part of the image.)
+This instruction paper assumes you are running Wiperf on a WLAN Pi on an image verison of v1.9 or later (which has Wiperf installed and available as part of the image.)

-The Wiperf probe is activated via the front panel menu system (FPMS) of the WLANPi.
+The Wiperf probe is activated via the front panel menu system (FPMS) of the WLAN Pi.
 But, before flipping in to the Wiperf mode, a few configuration steps need to be completed:

 # Configuration File (config.ini)

 The operation of Wiperf is configured using the file `'/home/wanpi/wiperf/config.ini'` This needs to be edited prior to entering Wiperf mode.

-Prior to the first use of Wiperf, the config.ini file does not exist in the required WLANPi directory.
+Prior to the first use of Wiperf, the config.ini file does not exist in the required WLAN Pi directory.
 However, a default template config file (`config.default.ini`) is supplied that can be used to create the `config.ini` file.
 Here is the suggested workflow:

-Connect to the WLANPi, create a copy of the config template file and edit the newly created config (as the wlanpi user):
+Connect to the WLAN Pi, create a copy of the config template file and edit the newly created config (as the wlanpi user):

 ```
         cd /home/wlanpi/wiperf